CONTRACTUAL CAPACITY OF GOVERNMENT AGENCIES IN NIGERIA

 Share this:

-Questions relating to contractual capacity of government agencies are perennial concerns of business-to-government vendors.
+Questions relating to the contractual capacity of government agencies are perennial concerns of business-to-government vendors.
 Justice K. I. Okpe of Enugu State High Court denied the claims of Scientific Synergy Consult Ltd (“Scientific Synergy”) that Enugu State Board of Internal Revenue Service (ESIRS) reneged on its contractual duty to pay to it 20% of all monies recovered in respect of any back-duty tax audit Scientific Synergy had carried out.

 The suit was titled Attorney-General (AG) of Enugu State & another v.
 Scientific Synergy Consult Limited & another (unreported) suit number E/572/2020.
-The Honourable Justice Okpe who delivered the judgment on 25th November, 2021, found amongst others that the retainer agreement between ESIRS and Scientific Synergy was not validly executed.
+The Honourable Justice Okpe, who delivered the judgment on 25th November 2021, found, amongst others, that the retainer agreement between ESIRS and Scientific Synergy was not validly executed.

 The English Court in the Law Debenture Trust Corporation plc v Ukraine [2017] EWHC 655, delivered on 29 March 2017, distinguished between authority and capacity of governments .